All Souls' Day (film)

+Plot

 Two young lovers, Wala (Ewa Krzyzewska) and Michael (Edmund Fetting), travel to a provincial town to spend the weekend at a small hotel.
 Memories of the war and Wala's guilt in the wake of a previous lover's death hang in the air.
 While both Michael and Wala are starving for love, they cannot transcend their wartime experiences.